Yajanth/Beast_Hunter/README.md

 1: Samurai
 2: Prisoner
 3: Prophet
-Choose a class by entering the corresponding number.
+Choose a class/player by entering the corresponding number.

 # Begin Your Quest: